Bafff/teams-export/README.md

 - Requires delegated permissions for the signed-in user.
 - Attachments are referenced in the output but not downloaded.
 - Microsoft Graph API throttling is not yet handled with automatic retries.

+## Security Notes

+- The CLI never stores usernames or passwords; authentication uses Azure AD device code flow with delegated scopes.
+- Refresh and access tokens are cached locally in the path you configure (`token_cache.json`).
+Rotate/clear the cache by deleting that file or running with `--force-login`.
+- No application secrets or certificates are created for this public client; there are no service-principal credentials to rotate unless you deliberately add them later.